hroyg/slack-notify-workflow/README.md

 | failed_step| required | The name of the step that was failed (only if workflow conclusion is Failure).            |
 | notification_color    | The color for A slack notification (Green - Success, Yelllow - Cancelled, Red - Failure). |

-- `workflow_result` - The result of the current workflow run (Success, Cancelled, Failure).

-- `failed_job` - The name of the job that was failed (only if workflow conclusion is Failure).

-- `failed_step` - The name of the step that was failed (only if workflow conclusion is Failure).

-- `notification_color` - The color for A slack notification (Green - Success, Yelllow - Cancelled, Red - Failure).

 ## Example usage
 ```yaml
 # ci-WORKFLOW-yaml